 The danger of fecal matter lies in the fundamental nature of poop – what it is, why we do it, and what it does for our bodies.

-Half-digested food certainly doesn’t sound appetizing, but it’s not inherently dangerous.
-After all, if we’ve already put it in our mouth once, it can’t exactly be poisonous coming out the other end, right?
-Well, not exactly.
-The thing is, our poop picks up some extra stuff as it travels through our digestive tracts.
+Although half-digested food isn’t inherently dangerous, our poop picks up some extra stuff as it travels through our digestive tracts.
 Fecal matter is chock full of bacteria, viruses, and other microbes.
 In one study, nearly 50% of the bacteria found in poop was still alive (yuck!).

 While all that bacteria isn’t harmful to our digestive system, it can be dangerous if ingested by mouth.
 Bacteria and viruses cause disease, which is why you’re encouraged to wash your hands after using the bathroom.
 Any residual bacteria from your trip to the toilet can make you sick.
 Bacteria such as E. Coli, Hepatitis, Salmonella, and more, can all be found in poop.

-While the odds are low that your child will get sick after eating a small amount of poop, eating fecal matter is still dangerous.
+While the odds are low that your child will get sick after eating a small amount of poop, eating fecal matter can still be dangerous.

-The thought of your baby eating her own poop is understandably disgusting.
-Luckily, your baby’s poop is one of the ‘cleanest’ (I say that very loosely) types of fecal matter she could consume.
+The thought of your baby eating their own poop is understandably disgusting.
+Luckily, your baby’s poop is one of the ‘cleanest’ (I say that very loosely) types of fecal matter they could consume.

-If your baby isn’t actively sick, then her poop won’t contain any nasty bacteria or viruses that could make her sick.
-And unlike animal poop, your baby probably doesn’t have any parasites lurking in her diaper.
+If your baby isn’t actively sick, then their poop won’t contain any nasty bacteria or viruses that could make her sick.
+Unlike animal poop, your baby probably doesn’t have any parasites lurking in her diaper.

-If your baby has sampled her own poop, give her a long drink of clean water to help rinse out her mouth.
+If your baby has sampled her own poop, give her a drink of water to help rinse out her mouth.
 I would also recommend a bath since your little one may have gotten poop other places as well.

 Baby ate dog poop